Ashley Mason, PhD

 Experience and Current Work

-Dr. Ashley Mason’s primary research interests focus on problematic eating behaviors and interventions for those behaviors.
+Dr. Ashley Mason’s primary research interests focus on sleep, eating, and affect.
 Her National Heart, Lung, and Blood Institute-funded K23 research focuses on the role of the endogenous opioid system in overeating behavior.
+Her MZHF-funded research focuses on non-pharmacologic approaches to the treatment of insomnia and depression.

 Her National Center for Complementary and Integrative Health-funded research uses ecological momentary assessment methodologies to assess food-craving experiences, and uses ecological momentary intervention components to de-couple the experience of craving from the action of indulging cravings.